 The Board carries out a regular and robust review of the risk environment in which the Company operates.
+The Board acknowledge that it is responsible for risk management systems, which have been in place for the year under review, and for reviewing their effectiveness and there is an ongoing process for identifying, evaluating and managing the principal risks faced by the Company and they are regularly reviewed by the Board.
 The principal risks and uncertainties identified by the Board which might affect the Company's business model and future performance, and the steps taken with a view to their mitigation, are as follows: